The Cruel Day: Production

 Herbert Brodkin was the producer.
 Franklin Schaffner was the director, and Reginald Rose wrote the teleplay.

-The cast included Van Heflin as the captain, Cliff Robertson as Lt.
-Carvet, Phyllis Thaxter as Nicole (the captain's wife), Charles Bronson as Sgt.
-Meras, Nehemiah Persoff as the Algerian father, Raymond Massey as Father Ruquoi, Peter Lorre as a cafe owner, Miko Oscard as Michel (the captain's son), and Thano Rama as Yazid Boussena (the prisoner).

 The production was Lorre's first role after being away from television for a year due to a health incident that Lorre described as sun stroke.

 Reviews

 Harry Harris in The Philadelphia Inquirer described it as "a stunning drama that helped regain for 'Playhouse 90' much of its onetime luster."
 Harris also praised Schaffner's direction and Brodkin's overall production as "beyond reproach".

 Larry Wolters of the Chicago Tribune called it "a sensitive, moving, and suspenseful drama."

 Fred Danzig of the UPI praised the cast as excellent and opined that its treatment of profound questions made the play "one of unusual importance."